Default values are values you define for a field in your database.

-Default values do not override an imported blank value, however you can use Set field value feature to mass override all blank values to the desired value.
+Note: Default values do not override an imported blank value, however you can use Set field value feature to mass override all blank values to the desired value.
 This must be done with a separate data job.

 Set the default value of a database field

 To set the default value of a database field to blank or to a specified value, follow these steps: